 GEM of an Idea

-The South Dakota Discovery Center now offers even more Great Explorations in Math and Science (GEMS)!
-Through an affiliation with the GEMS program from the Lawrence Hall of Science public science education center at the University of California Berkely, the SD Discovery Center has expanded its ability to train and equip teachers with effective, high quality training and kits.
+The South Dakota Discovery Center offers Great Explorations in Math and Science (GEMS) and other loaner kits for you to use in your classroom or out of school tiem program!
+Through an affiliation with the GEMS program from the Lawrence Hall of Science public science education center at the University of California Berkely, the SD Discovery Center has expanded its ability to equip teachers with effective, high quality training and kits.

 The kits provide all the materials for students to investigate science (biology, earth science, chemistry) and math (probability, geometry, multicultural arithmetic) with inquiry based, hands-on activities.

 You can borrow our kits for $50 for a 1 month rental period.
 The rental fee is waived for teacher members.
 Restocking and shipping fees are charged on all loans.

 Please allow at least one week between submitting the request form and the desired start date, plus 3 days shipping if applicable.
 Borrowers are responsible for transport and shipping.

 To check kit availability, see the GEMS Calendar.

 Grade 3 – Grade 6

 Grade 4 – Grade 8

 Grade 5 – Grade 8